dhollinden/my-lil-jstor/my_lil_jstor/README.md

 # My Lil' JSTOR
-### Summary of Time Spent (41 hours total)
+### Summary of Time Spent (45 hours total)

 Two things:
-* I started on this exercise before I submitted my application for the position, which is why I'm being extra meticulous and straightforward about how much time I spent.
+* I started on this exercise before I submitted my application.
+I will be extra meticulous and straightforward about how much time I spent.
-* This is my first time working with Django and I have not yet studied Python, and the times I list below include study time.
+* This is my first time working with Django and I have not studied Python.
+The times I list below include time to study and learn.

 ### Setup and Troubleshooting (5 hours)
 * Create a virtualenv on Python 3